Wilfred/difftastic/manual/src/adding_a_parser.md

 tree-sitter parser, and `difft --dump-syntax foo.json` to confirm that you've set atoms and delimiters correctly.

-## Configure sliders

-Add an entry to `sliders.rs` for your language.

 ## Configure language detection

 Update `from_extension` in `guess_language.rs` to detect your new